mrglaster/SomeMatrixOperations/README.md

 4) Matrix determinant finding using LU-decomposition

 ## Developers
-Developed by Vadim Nechaev & Egor Pristavka.
-(2022)
+Developed by Vadim Nechaev & Egor Pristavka. (june of 2022)